The e-Discovery and Information Governance Law Review: United Kingdom - England & Wales

 The implementation of the Disclosure Pilot on 1 January 2019 represents the most significant shake-up of the English disclosure rules since they were first launched 20 years ago.
 This section addresses the background to the Disclosure Pilot.

 The DWG's view was that, while standard disclosure might be appropriate for factually complex cases, other cases could be dealt with fairly and efficiently on the basis of focused and limited disclosure.
 The DWG agreed that CPR Part 31 should be redrafted and that new rules should explore the option of new graduated models of disclosure and a new e-disclosure protocol taking into account likely developments in technology.
-On 13 July 2018, the new mandatory Disclosure Pilot was approved and subsequently launched on 1 January 2019.
+The new mandatory Disclosure Pilot was approved on 13 July 2018 and subsequently launched on 1 January 2019.

 Control and preservation

-Under the Disclosure Pilot, a party that knows it is or may become a party to proceedings that have been commenced, or that knows that it may become a party to proceedings that may be commenced, is required to take reasonable steps to preserve documents in its control that may be relevant to any issue in the proceedings.25 Legal representatives are also under a duty to take reasonable steps to preserve documents within their control that may be relevant to any issue in the proceedings.26 As noted in Section I, the definition of document extends to ESI.
+Under the Disclosure Pilot, a party that knows it is or may become a party to proceedings that have been commenced, or that knows that it may become a party to proceedings that may be commenced, is required to take reasonable steps to preserve documents in its control that may be relevant to any issue in the proceedings.27 Legal representatives are also under a duty to take reasonable steps to preserve documents within their control that may be relevant to any issue in the proceedings.28 The definition of document extends to ESI.

-Control in this context includes documents that are or were in a party's physical possession, in respect of which a party has or has had a right to possession, or in respect of which a party has or has had a right to inspect or take copies.27
+Control in this context includes documents that are or were in a party's physical possession, in respect of which a party has or has had a right to possession or in respect of which a party has or has had a right to inspect or take copies.29

 The duty to preserve documents includes documents that might otherwise be deleted or destroyed in accordance with a document retention policy or in the ordinary course of business.
 In certain situations, preservation may require making a copy of sources and documents and storing them.
 The obligation to preserve documents requires a party to do the following: